petrunov/to-do-be/README.md

 $ npm run start
 ```

-Note that in this case it is required that you have a MySQL database server running locally.
+Note that in case of not using Docker it is required that you have a MySQL database server running locally.
 To create the database execute the script at `docker-mysql-init\init.sql`.

 Also the following environment varialbes have to be available: